kellylougheed/bubbledraw/README.md

 # BubbleDraw Lab

-* Clone this repo to your machine with `git clone [url]` and open the folder as a project on Android Studio.
+* Download or clone this repo to your machine with `git clone [url]` and open the folder as a project on Android Studio.

-* Follow the directions on the lab sheet.

-* When you are done, turn in your lab sheet and upload your work to GitHub.
-Submit the URL of your repo.

 <img src="http://kellylougheed.com/images/projects/bubbledraw.gif" alt="BubbleDraw app" />